History of Inter Milan: Mixed fortunes

 The 2002–03 Serie A campaign saw Inter finish in a respectable second and also managed to make it to the 2002–03 Champions League semi-finals against rivals Milan.
 Being tied 1–1 with Milan, Inter lost on the away goals rule.
 Although they fell short in both competitions, Inter were progressing.
 Moratti's impatience got the better of him, as Hernán Crespo was sold after just one season and manager Héctor Cuper was fired after just a few games in charge of the team.
 Alberto Zaccheroni stepped in, a lifelong Inter fan but also the man who was in charge of Lazio's 4–2 victory over Inter in 2002.
 Zaccheroni brought nothing new to the side, apart from two fantastic wins over Juventus 1–3 in Turin and 3–2 at the San Siro, though the season was again nothing special.
-They were embarrassingly eliminated from the Champions League in the first round, finishing third in their group.
+They were embarrassingly eliminated from the Champions League in the first round, finishing third in their group by goal differential.
 Furthermore, they only managed to scrape a place in next season's Champions League after finishing fourth by only a point over Parma.
 Inter's only saving grace in 2003–04 was the arrival of Dejan Stanković and Adriano in January 2004, making up for the departures of Clarence Seedorf and Hernán Crespo respectively.